-This is not going to be one of those super long recipe posts telling you a story about how this Creamy Italian Pasta Salad came from a wonderful aunt (it did) who was a great hostess (she was) and it changed my life forever (it just might have).
-If you are a fan of a Fettuccine Alfredo sauce like my homemade Butter and Cream Sauce recipe, you're going to especially like this pasta salad dressing.
+This is not going to be one of those super long recipe posts telling you a story about how this Alfredo-like pasta salad came from a wonderful aunt (it did) who was a great hostess (she was) and it changed my life forever (it just might have).

 I mean really, really like it… especially when you find out how darn easy it is!